Tanishk1604/ecommerce-analytics-mysql-python/README.md

 # 🛒 E-Commerce Data Analysis with Python & MySQL

-This project delivers a comprehensive data analysis of an e-commerce business using a real-world dataset from the [Target Dataset on Kaggle](https://www.kaggle.com/datasets/devarajv88/target-dataset).
+This project delivers a comprehensive data analysis of an e-commerce business using a real-world dataset from Kaggle.
 It combines the power of **SQL queries** with **Python-based data visualization** to uncover deep insights into customer behavior, product sales, seller performance, and time-based revenue trends.

 The analysis is built around a **MySQL database** loaded with cleaned CSV data and accessed using Python.
 Visualizations are created using **matplotlib** and **seaborn**, making it easy to interpret sales patterns, consumer preferences, and business growth indicators.